Retinal Vein Occlusion (RVO) And Macular Edema Treatment

 Fortunately, retinal vein occlusion is usually only present in one eye so the other eye remains unaffected.

-The main risk factors include: high blood pressure, diabetes, high cholesterol, cardiovascular disease, glaucoma, and other blood disorders.
+The main risk factors include: advanced age, high blood pressure, diabetes, high cholesterol, cardiovascular disease, glaucoma, and other blood disorders.
 Some patients have no risk factors and a more extensive work-up to determine underlying cause may be warranted.

 Reducing Your Risk